mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 >
 > (77) Because the nature of air is to be ever-present, the behavior of Buddhists has made the earth manifest itself as gold and has ripened the Long River into curds and whey.
 >
 > (Transcriber's Note: I will include alternative translations from "Dark Side of the Mirror" by David Brazier, "Realizing Genjokoan" by Shohaku Okumura, "Treasury of the True Dharma Eye" edited by Kazuaki Tanahashi, and the Nishijima & Cross translation of Shobogenzo, in that order.
 Comparison may be useful.
 The line numbering, which is somewhat arbitrary, here is borrowed from Brazier.
-I do not know what translation Roshi is using.)
+I do not know what translation Katagiri Roshi is using.)

 [More of the group figuring out what page to be on.
 Page 35, apparently.]